wjj31767/robotik2/character 3 grasping.md

 - **Soft contact**: Allows the finger to exert a pure torsional moment about the common normal at the point of contact
 ---
 ## grasp hypotheses

+- [ ] TODO

+- Prior object knowledge
+- Object-grasp representations
+- Features of different modalities such as 2D or 3D vision or tactile sensors.
+- Grasp synthesis
+- Task
+- Hand kinematics

 @ todo
  > **Jeannette Bohg, Antonio Morales, Tamim Asfour, Danica Kragic, Data-Driven Grasp Synthesis - A Survey.
 IEEE Tran. on Robotics, pp. 289-309, vol. 30, no. 2, 2014**
+ >
+ > - Aspects that influence the generation of grasp hypotheses
+ > - Classification of the different approaches

 ---
 ## Object classes
 - **Known objects**(Grasp planning is always about known objects)
-    - Known object geometry(we have a complete geometric object model)
+    - Known object geometry (we have a complete geometric object model)
     - Approach: Use various grasp planning methods(only for known objects)
 - **Familiar objects**:
     - Class of object is known